 Food AND Medicine has incorporated faith groups into our organizing for over a decade.
-Out of that work grew Faith Linking in Action (FLIA), a group of Bangor-area congregations working together to “go upstream” to address the reasons people are falling into and getting stuck in poverty.
+Out of that work grew Faith Linking in Action (FLIA), a group of Bangor region congregations working together through Food AND Medicine's programs to “go upstream” to address the reasons people are falling into and getting stuck in poverty.
 Participants include most major faith traditions in our region.

 Current FLIA member congregations include: